-If you need a long HDMI run to your TV and another device, there are several options to get them connected.
+If you need a long HDMI cable run to your TV or other device, there are several options to get them connected.

 Options include HDMI Repeaters, Extenders, Boosters, Wireless, and more.